 Naoroji was born into a poor Parsi priestly family in Bombay

 During his days in London, Dadabhai Naoroji took a keen interest in studying the economic impact of the British rule in India.
 He was among the first to actually study this.
-In 1867 he propounded his much quoted Economic Drain Theory where he pointed out that a quarter of India’s economic revenues were being expropriated by Britian and hence India was being economically bled dry.
-According to Naoroji’s famous paper, between 1814 and 1845, 350 million pound sterling was drained out from India to England.
+In 1867, he propounded his much-quoted Economic Drain Theory where he pointed out that a quarter of India’s economic revenues were being expropriated by Britain and hence India was being economically bled dry.
+According to Naoroji’s famous paper, between 1814 and 1845, 350 million pounds sterling was drained out from India to England.

 The more Dadabhai Naoroji studied, the more he realised the need to get India’s voice heard.
 While in London, he established the London Indian Society and then the East Indian Association which spoke out for the rights of Indians in the British Empire.